|

 Beverley George needs no introduction to the tanka world.
 Acclaimed as editor of the former Yellow Moon: Literary Magazine (2000 - 2006); currently founder and editor of the tanka journal, Eucalypt, she is one of Australia's finest tanka poets.
 Beverley is a versatile and accomplished writer known not only for her tanka and haiku poetry, but also for award winning free verse, short stories, children's writing and articles.
 In 2003 she placed first in the British Haiku Society's J.W.Hackett Award and in 2005 and 2006 respectively won second and first places in the Tanka Society of America's International Contests.

-has an elegantly designed glossy cover and a layout of two tanka per page with subtle illustrations relating to the natural world.
+empty garden has an elegantly designed glossy cover and a layout of two tanka per page with subtle illustrations relating to the natural world.
 The graphic design and illustrations are by professional graphic designer Matthew George, the author's son.

 Reading this anthology I was captivated by poetry expressed with clarity of observation and an acute sensitivity to common and central experiences: love and loss, their reflection in the loveliness and evanescence of the natural world, and the effort to understand better the nature of being.1 empty garden has its seeds in the human heart and mind.